Contact InformationMain office:

 So far this semester, College Police officers staffed welcome tables at all four CCRI campuses during the first week of school and attended new student orientations for the first time to give safety lectures.
 Officers at the Knight Campus have attended All Clubs Day and reached out to the Imagine Preschool and the West Bay Collaborative, two outside institutions hosted there.

 “We’re trying to integrate with the college community,” Mageau said.
 “And every step of the way, when we’ve talked to people, they’ve been very receptive.”

 Ten officers including Mageau have volunteered for community policing efforts across all of CCRI’s campuses.
 The officers often attend events on their own personal time.

 Besides increasing the visibility of officers, another goal of community policing is making sure that people know how to get in touch with them.
 To this end, CCRI police have reached out to CCRI student government for help purchasing and distributing thousands of key chains that list the phone numbers for police at each campus.
-They are available at the Campus Police offices at all four CCRI campuses.
+They are available at the College Police offices at all four CCRI campuses.

 “We’re partnering up with them to try to get their campus policing goals more visible,” said Knight Campus Student Government President James Gracik.
 He added that student government provided the funds needed to print the key chains because of their shared goal of keeping CCRI students safe.

 “We definitely saw the correlation between student life and the community policing program,” said Knight Student Government Secretary Antonio Lombardi.

 Associate Dean of Student Life Christine Jenkins said this semester is the first time she has seen such close cooperation between student government and CCRI Police, adding that the officers are now on a first-name basis with many students.

 “This is a step in the right direction for our students,” she said.

 Cody Fino, president of student government at the Flanagan Campus, agreed.
 “This year there is a better relationship between College Police and student government.”